fabiospampinato/tsex/readme.md

-  clean                Delete build artifacts compile [options]    Compile the project with tsc declare [options]    Generate the declaration file for the project with tsc task [options]       Run a task test [options]       Run the test suite with fava transform [options]  Transform build artifacts
+  clean                Delete build artifacts compile [options]    Compile the project with tsc declare [options]    Generate the declaration file for the project with tsc dev                  Compile the project with tsc and run tests with fava, while watching files prepare [options]    Prepare the project for publishing by cleaning up, compiling, and testing task [options]       Run a task test [options]       Run the test suite with fava transform [options]  Transform build artifacts